London bid for the 2012 Summer Olympics: Transport and infrastructure

 Public transport, an aspect of the bid which scored poorly in the IOC's initial evaluation, was planned to see numerous improvements, including the expansion of the London Underground's East London Line, upgrades to the Docklands Light Railway and the North London Line, and the temporary "Olympic Javelin" service.
 The games were won without a commitment to deliver Crossrail by 2012.
 This was the largest transport project proposed for London, and it was widely assumed in the early stages of the bidding process that the games could not be won without a guarantee that it would be completed before the games.

 The bid envisaged that 80% of athletes would be within 20 minutes of their events and 97% would be within 30 minutes of their events.
 It was estimated that 80% of spectators would arrive by rail.
 Together, all the planned heavy rail, light rail, and underground services (excluding Crossrail) were expected to deliver around 240 trains every hour.

 Additionally, there were to be two major park and ride sites off the M25 within 25 minutes of the Olympic Park capable of holding 12,000 cars.
 For the most part, predictions showed that on event days, 78% of spectators were likely to travel from within London and only 22% from the rest of the UK and Europe.
-Organizers hoped to use low- or no-emission vehicles to transport Olympic athletes and officials.
+Organisers hoped to use low- or no-emission vehicles to transport Olympic athletes and officials.